codeigniter4/CodeIgniter4/user_guide_src/source/incoming/incomingrequest.rst

 By default, the method is returned as a lower-case string (i.e., ``'get'``, ``'post'``, etc).

-.. note:: The functionality to convert the return value to lower case is deprecated.
+.. important:: The functionality to convert the return value to lower case is deprecated.
     It will be removed in the future version, and this method will be PSR-7 equivalent.

 You can get an